 JEFF BUCHANON

-Buchanon was a young newspaper reporter who roamed the country looking for stories.
-It seems though that he spent much more time fighting criminals.
+Jeff Buchanon was a national correspondent at the Parliamentary Press Galley who roamed the country looking for stories.
+It seems though he spent much more time fighting criminals.
 In one story he cleaned up a gang of racketeers in “Montreal, the gay Paris of North America”.
 In another he was fighting terrorists in British Columbia.

 SOURCE: